$\Lambda_b \to \Lambda \ell^+ \ell^-$ form factors, differential branching fraction, and angular observables from lattice QCD with relativistic $b$ quarks: Chiral/continuum/kinematic extrapolation of the form factors

 More generally, the total \emph{covariance} between two observables $O_1$ and $O_2$ can be computed as

-\end{enumerate} Plots of the form factors including the total uncertainties are given in Fig.~\ref{fig:finalFFssyst}.
-Additionally, Fig.~\ref{fig:finalFFssyst} shows estimates of the individual sources of the systematic uncertainties in the form factors, obtained by performing additional fits where each one of the above modifications to the fit functions or data correlation matrix was done individually.
-We stress that these plots are for illustration only, and the correct procedure for obtaining the total systematic uncertainty in a correlated way is from the full higher-order fit, in which all modifications were done simultaneously.
+\end{enumerate} Plots of the form factors including the total uncertainties are given in Fig.~\ref{fig:finalFFs}.
+Additionally, Fig.~\ref{fig:finalFFssyst} shows estimates of the individual sources of the systematic uncertainties in the form factors, obtained by performing additional fits where each one of the above modifications to the fit functions or data correlation matrix was done individually.\footnote{ The peculiar shape of the $z$-expansion systematic uncertainty is caused by a switching between the two terms $|O_{\rm HO}-O|$ and $H(\sigma_{O,{\rm HO}}-\sigma_O)\sqrt{\sigma_{O,{\rm HO}}^2-\sigma_O^2}$ in Eq.~(\ref{eq:sigmasyst}), which at certain $q^2$-points both happen to be zero.}\textsuperscript{,}\footnote{As an alternative method of estimating the systematic uncertainty associated with discretization effects, we have also performed fits using the nominal form, Eq.~(\ref{eq:FFccfit}), but setting $d^f=0$.
+This more simplistic method of addressing these effects results in comparable uncertainties.} We stress that these plots are for illustration only, and the correct procedure for obtaining the total systematic uncertainty in a correlated way is from the full higher-order fit, in which all modifications were done simultaneously.

 \FloatBarrier